Seeingu/MDEditor/README.md

 Markdown editor and viewer in Swift, text rendering and processing by using Textkit2, and use swift-markdown as markdown-gfm parsing tool

-Only support macOS >12 for now, iOS support is in development
+Support platform:
+- macOS >12
+- iOS >15.6 (iOS 16.0 feature used: [UIEditMenuInteraction](https://developer.apple.com/documentation/uikit/uieditmenuinteraction))

 ## Usage